 Are you on the Parliamentary Electoral Roll for the address you want to vote for?

-→ No/Don't Know
+No/Don't Know

 If you are not enrolled or not enrolled correctly on the Parliamentary Electoral Roll, you will need to complete an enrolment form for this.
-You can pick one up at any New Zealand Post Shop, or you can enrol online at www.elections.org.nz or ring 0800 36 76 56 or send your name and address to Freetext 3676.
-This form needs to be with the Registrar of Electors before close of business Friday 7 October 2016.
+You can pick one up at any New Zealand Post agency, or you can enrol online at www.elections.org.nz or ring 0800 36 76 56 or send your name and address to Freetext 3676.
+This form needs to be with the Registrar of Electors before close of business Friday 11 October 2019.

-You will also need to contact the electoral office for a special vote on 0800 922 822.

-For special vote availability, see Q37.
+You will need to apply for a special vote - for special vote availability, see Q37.

-Q36 I spoiled my voting documents / I have made a mistake on my documents.
+Q36.
+I spoiled my voting documents/I have made a mistake on my documents.
 What can I do?

-If you can amend it so that your voting intention is clear, then do so.
+A If you can amend it so that your voting intention is clear, then do so.

-If necessary, we can issue you with a special voting document (phone 0800 922 822), but this will take time and require you to complete a declaration.
+If necessary, we can issue you with a special vote (for special vote availability, see Q37), but this will take time and require you to complete a declaration.

-Q37 Where can I have a special vote?
+Q37.
+Where can I have a special vote?